Raku/rakudoc/README.md

 ## Trying it out with the test-docs

-From inside the repository, you can try out `p6doc` using the testdata, be aware that the test-docs obviously only include the minimum, and are primarily designed to test correct POD parsing, so they don't necessarily represent actual documentation.
+From inside the repository folder, you can try out `p6doc` using the testdata, be aware that the test-docs obviously only include the minimum, and are primarily designed to test correct POD parsing, so they don't necessarily represent actual documentation.

 Type searching:
 ```